skrattaren/apf.rst/apf.rst

   The term 'the Chalk', by the way, is not from Kipling as suggested elsewhere.
 It used to be, and may still be, a general term for, well, the chalk country.
-I actually do have a copy of an old book called "`Wild Flowers of the Chalk`_"..."
+I actually do have a copy of an old book called **Wild Flowers of the Chalk**..."

 + [p.
 24] "'I can't *do*,' said Miss Tick, straightening up.
 'But I *can* teach!'"